 You’ve finally managed to get away for that well-deserved holiday.
 So why let worry spoil things?
 Over 50% of Brits feel uneasy about leaving their homes unattended for an extended period (Hive), and 1 in 5 of us have left for a holiday, only to turn back — often because we think we’ve left an appliance switched on.

 To give you peace of mind for your upcoming holiday, here’s a brief roundup of which appliances to switch off, unplug, or check before you go.
+Especially if you’re travelling during the winter months and need some energy savings tips for whilst you are away.

 Why Do I Need to Check My Appliances?